 Requires a keen sense of market timing

-Any unfavorable movement has a multiplied effect on portfolio
+Any unfavorable movement has a multiplied effect on your portfolio

-- Less risk than shorting: Shorting involves selling a security and then buying it back later.
-This exposes an investor to significant risk—the investor will have to buy it back later, even if the price of the security has risen significantly.
-With short ETFs like SDOW, you are buying a product outright, so your losses are limited to what you spent on the ETF.
+- Less risk than shorting: Shorting involves selling a security you don't own and then buying it back later.
+This exposes you to significant risk—you'll have to buy it back later, even if the price of the security has risen significantly.
+With short ETFs like SDOW, you buy a product outright, so your losses are limited to what you spent on the ETF.

 - Simplifies the process of taking complex positions: Aside from the risks involved, shorting is also a complex position.
-You'll need a brokerage that's willing to offer you leverage, and not all investors will have an easy time accessing this type of account.
-Anyone—with any type of brokerage account—can buy SDOW shares.
+You'll need a brokerage that's willing to offer you leverage, and not everyone has an easy time accessing this type of account.
+Anyone—with any brokerage account—can buy SDOW shares.